Côte d'Ivoire entry requirements for Rwanda passport holders

 Must cover entire stay

-Your Rwandan passport must be valid for at least 6 months beyond your intended departure date from Côte d'Ivoire.
-Airlines at Kigali International Airport check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your passport must be valid for at least 6 months beyond your intended departure date from Côte d'Ivoire.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket